BitcoderCZ/FanScript-Documentation/MdDocs/Events/LateUpdate.md

 ## Remarks

  - Each frame Fancade does the following:
     1. Runs scripts.
     2. Simulates physics.
     3. Runs Late Update scripts.
+    4. Renders the frame.